Top 3 salary negotiation tips

 Take a look at similar roles in your local area and what salaries they command and any additional skills and experiences you bring to the business before putting too large a figure on the pay rise you’re going to ask for.

-Not all salary negotiations go as we might have hoped, but this doesn’t mean you should give up on come to the conclusion that you’re pay packet will never get any bigger.
+Not all salary negotiations go as we might have hoped, but this doesn’t mean you should give up or come to the conclusion that your pay packet will never get any bigger.

 If you’ve been turned down for a salary increase, politely ask for a reason why this isn’t going to be possible at that point.
-It could be that you need to brush up on your skills, take on some training or a qualification or diversify your workload.
+It could be that you need to brush up on your skills, take on some training or a qualification or take on some additional responsibilities or work.

-Using this information, you can plan your next move so that the next time you want to negotiate your pay you’ve got all the ammo you need to make it happen.
+Using this information, you can plan your next move so that the next time you want to negotiate your pay you’ve got all the ammunition you need to make it happen.

-For more salary negotiation tips or to find out how much you should be earning, speak to the Appointments team today on 01782 338787
+For more salary negotiation tips or to find out how much you should be earning, speak to the Appointments team today.
+Get in touch on 01782 338787 for a chat.